Reasons for Procedure

 - Precancerous polyps, especially those seen in familial polyposis

-- A hole in the bowel wall or dead piece of bowel
+- A hole in the wall of the colon, or a dead piece of intestine

 - Bleeding from the colon